Git Worktrees & Subagent Delegation

 Managing Subagents with /agents

 The /agents command opens an interactive menu for managing your subagents.
-From here you can:
+The menu is organized into two tabs:

 Permission Modes

-Each subagent operates under one of five permission modes that control how it handles prompts for file edits and command execution.
+Each subagent operates under one of six permission modes that control how it handles prompts for file edits and command execution.

 default: The subagent follows the same permission rules as the parent session.
 It’ll prompt you for approval before writing files or running commands, just like Claude Code normally does.
 This is the safest mode and the best starting point for new agents.